Home » WordPress Tutorials » Maintenance » How to Add Google Calendar in WordPress

 6. Go to WordPress Dashboard

 To embed Google Calendar in your WordPress, you, of course, have to enter the WordPress Admin Panel.
-This is, more or less, always the first step when editing, changing, adding anything on your WordPress website.
+This is, more or less, always the first step when editing, changing or adding anything to your WordPress website.

 7. Find or Create the Page on Which You Want to Share the Calendar

-8. Embed Your Google Calendar in WordPress Page
+8. Embed Your Google Calendar on the WordPress Page

-When you land in the page creating, just paste the code, wherever you want the calendar to be shown.
+When you land in the page creation, just paste the code, wherever you want the calendar to be shown.

 9. Check Whether the Results are Satisfying